-The IRIS FailSafe Version 2 Administrator's Guide is written for the person who administers the IRIS FailSafe system.
-The IRIS FailSafe administrator must be familiar with the operation of Origin servers, as well as optional Origin Vault, Fibre Channel RAID, JBOD, SGI TP9100, or SGI TP9400 storage systems, whichever is used in the IRIS FailSafe configuration.
+This guide is written for the person who administers the FailSafe system.
+The FailSafe administrator must be familiar with the operation of Origin servers, as well as optional Origin Vault, Fibre Channel RAID, JBOD, SGI TP9100, or SGI TP9400 storage systems, whichever is used in the FailSafe configuration.
 Good knowledge of XLV and XFS is also required.